jasonbot/weblog/content/weblog/signs-of-life-in-async.md

     alive = False
 ```

-And thjen basic usage is like this:
+And then basic usage is like this:

 ```python
 async def do_the_work():